Haende_mit_ISO

 Quick and easy installation

-The SMIGHT Grid2 sensor has been specially developed to meet the process demands of operating staff.
-The installation can be performed by your company’s own staff in less than 60 minutes while operations continue and the process is supported by an app.
-There is no complex cabling.
+The SMIGHT Grid2 sensor was specially developed for the process requirements of operating personnel.
+Installation takes place during operation, is supported by an app and can be carried out by your own personnel in less than 60 minutes.
+There is no need for complex cabling.

-The SMIGHT Grid2 gateway measures single-phase rail voltage and securely transmits the measured data as 15 minute values via mobile communications to the SMIGHT IQ IoT platform.
-You can visualize and analyze your data directly via a web portal.
+The SMIGHT Grid2 Gateway measures the rail voltage in single phase.
+The data is transmitted securely as 15-minute values to our IoT platform SMIGHT IQ via mobile radio.
+You can visualize and analyse your data directly via a web portal.

-From the sensor technology and IoT platform to the data visualization and management, you get a full-service solution.
-We also keep an eye on your hardware using intelligent monitoring and supply it with regular updates.
+From sensor technology and the IoT platform to data visualization and management, you receive a full-service solution.
+We also keep an eye on your hardware at all times thanks to intelligent monitoring and provide it with regular updates.
+Stored in a German data center (ISO 27001), we provide you with password-protected access to your data.
 You do not need your own IT resources.

 our references